anetwork/sidenav/Readme.md

 ```

 ## Register a new item
-* Define your all of items
+* you shoud use the register method of sidenav object
+* the method wants 2 arguments
+* the first one should be a string of your item name
+* the second one must be a function literal to use Menu Object for define all of menu options

 ```php
 SideNav::register('{item_name}',function($menu){
     // configure the item options
     // define the link url
     $menu->link('the_item_url');